Correct at 08/03/2022

 We know you might have lots of questions – after all, buying a home and taking out a mortgage is a big decision.
 Our experts can talk you through anything you’re not sure about and a dedicated case manager will take care of the paperwork, supporting you through the application process.
 Our advice won’t cost you a penny either, so get in touch now and see how we can help.

 Or call one of our expert advisers today on:

-If you’re struggling to save up a deposit to buy a property, a Help to Buy mortgage could be worth considering.
+If you’re struggling to save up a deposit to buy a property, the Help to Buy scheme can help.

 Under the Help to Buy scheme, you put down a 5% deposit.
 The Government will lend you up to an additional 20% of the property price interest-free for the first five years.
 You’ll need a mortgage for the remaining value of the property and you’ll pay it back in the same way as a standard mortgage, with your monthly payments going towards repaying the capital you’ve borrowed and the interest you owe.

 As you’re borrowing less than you’d normally need to with a Help to Buy mortgage (if you had to rely on your own deposit alone), you’ll have access to cheaper mortgage rates than if you were taking out a 95% mortgage.
 However, you’ll need to factor in the costs of the Government loan, which is only interest-free for the first five years.

 If you’ve had problems managing debt in the past, some lenders may not be willing to accept your application.
 If your score isn’t perfect but you can show you’re in control of your debts, it may be possible to get a Help to Buy mortgage.
 It’s worth looking at how you could improve your credit score before you apply.
 Find out more in our guide: ‘What credit score is needed to buy a house?’